 Darryl Baker

-Ormsby 78k Plan view forward of Ormsby (APA-49) mooring at San Francisco, 17 July 1943.
+Ormsby 78k Plan view forward of USS Ormsby (APA-49) mooring at San Francisco, 17 July 1943.
 Note the barrels on the mooring line between the ship and the covered barge.

 Mare Island Navy Yard photo # 5243-43